KskAdch/TopologicalNumbers.jl/docs/src/2D/Haldane.md

 ```

-One-dimensional phase diagram is given by:
+A one-dimensional phase diagram is given by:

 ```julia
 julia> H(k, p) = H₀(k, (1, p, 2.5));